jawnior/colorFlipper/README.md

 ## Usage

-- Go on this website: https://aquamarine-macaron-5ffbfa.netlify.app/
+- Go on this website: https://aquamarine-macaron-5ffbfa.netlify.app/.
-- Click the button "CLICK ME"!
+- Click the button "CLICK ME!".